valeria-va/ROS2_rUBot_mecanum_ws/Documentation/02_rUBot_model&bringup.md

 sudo apt install ros-humble-gazebo-ros-pkgs
 ```
 In ROS2 the gazebo plugins have changed and you have to see the available ones (with the syntax exemple) in: https://github.com/ros-simulation/gazebo_ros_pkgs/tree/ros2/gazebo_plugins/include/gazebo_plugins

-You will have to install a speciffic plugin for Mecanum drive.
-A package "gz_mecanum_control" is created from: https://github.com/mhernando/gz_rosa_control

-Check the urdf file to see the syntax and changes in ROS2

-Verify that the Gazebo plugins create the topics for the different sensors and actuators implemented with the Gazebo plugins: /cmd_vel, /odom, /scan, /camera1/image_raw, etc.

 ### **2.3.
 Create a new robot_bringup package**